Criminal Justice BS Degree

 Career Outlook for Criminal Justice

-According to the U.S. Bureau of Labor Statistics, employment opportunities within the criminal justice system are expected to grow by about 10% through 2018.
-Occupations range from police officer and parole officer to positions with the Drug Enforcement Agency, Homeland Security and beyond.
+According to the U.S. Bureau of Labor Statistics, employment opportunities within the criminal justice system are expected to continue growing over the next few years.
+Occupations range from police officer and detective to positions with the Drug Enforcement Agency, Homeland Security and beyond.
 For more information, visit Occupational Outlook Handbook - Police and Detectives.